Laura Kaminski

-Laura Kaminski is an English football manager who most recently served as manager of Women's Super League club Crystal Palace.
+Laura Kaminski is an English football manager who is the current manager of Toppserien club SK Brann.

 Managerial career

 Kaminski has worked as an assistant manager with women's football clubs for over 15 years, and acquired her UEFA Pro Licence in May 2018.

 She spent three seasons with Tottenham Hotspur Women, where she helped Spurs gain promotion to the WSL in the 2018–19 season, and spent five years with the England women's under-19 team.
-She has also worked as an assistant for Charlton Athletic, Arsenal, Chelsea, Watford and Brighton & Hove Albion, Waford and QPR.
+She has also worked as an assistant for Charlton Athletic, Arsenal, Chelsea, Watford, Brighton & Hove Albion, and QPR.

-In July 2023, Kaminski was appointed head coach of Crystal Palace, winnnng promotion to the Women's Super League having won the Women's Championship in the 2023–24 season, with the team scoring 55 goals in 22 matches.
+In July 2023, Kaminski was appointed head coach of Crystal Palace, winning promotion to the Women's Super League having won the Women's Championship in the 2023–24 season, with the team scoring 55 goals in 22 matches.
 On 28 February 2025, Kaminski was sacked with the club sitting bottom of the table with six points from their first fourteen matches.

+In January 2026, Kaminski was appointed head coach of SK Brann.